-Improving health outcomes through advocacy for children, young people and their families
+We aim to improve health outcomes through advocacy for children, young people and their families.

 Use of pain inducing techniques in the youth secure estate

 RCPCH contributed to the Ministry of Justice’s review of the inclusion of pain inducing techniques in the Use of Force policy framework.
 ‘Pain inducing’ refers to techniques that are designed to cause pain and work by deliberately inflicting pain.
 In a letter to Mr Charlie Taylor, we recommend that pain inducing restraint techniques are a form of child abuse, violate children’s rights and must be prohibited.
 Preventative approaches and de-escalation should be used to manage challenging behaviour and physical restraint should only be used when it is absolutely necessary.

 In 2019, RCPCH published ‘Healthcare standards for children and young people in secure settings‘, which provide guidance to ensure that young people receive care they need to improve their health outcomes.